lhao03/lhao03/README.md

 ### welcome!
-👩‍🔬 I am a second year computer science student with a focus on immunology and microbiology at [UBC](https://ubc.ca)!
+👩‍🔬 I am a second year computer science student hoping to pursue a combined major with a focus on microbiology and immunology at [UBC](https://ubc.ca)!

 I like to lift weights 🏋️‍♀️, listen to [kpop](https://ibighit.com/bts/eng/) 🎤 and eat [ice cream](https://www.madebymarcus.ca/) 🍦.